-- ARTA 309 Art History: Baroque through Modern OR - ARTA 310 Art History: Modern Art

-ARTS 115 Design Principles ARTS 116 Color for Artists & Designers

-ARTS 224 Drawing I (4 units)
+Art History: Baroque through Modern Art History: Modern Art OR Design Principles Color for Artists & Designers ARTS 224 Drawing I

 A student must receive a grade of C or better in order for a class to count as a prerequisite for another course.
 This applies to both individual and sequenced classes unless otherwise specified.